zaid-xt/DigitalPortfolio/business-communication.md

 I successfully completed a Business Communication course that focused on professional writing, presentation, and interpersonal communication in a workplace context.

-- 📄 Certificate of Completion
+- 📄 Certificate of Completion(assets/BusinessCommunicationEmail.pdf)

 ### ✅ 2.
 Professional Email Example